Mentors and Mentees in Effingham High School Mentor Room

 A brief history...

 Planning for the program began in the fall of 2000.
-By the end of the school year, 28 pairs were meeting at Central Grade School.
+By the end of the school year, 28 pairs of mentors and mentees were meeting at Central Grade School.
 As the program expanded in numbers, so did the recognition of its benefits.
-The program has become an important vehicle to reach not just students but their caregivers, and through the mentoring program, a link has formed between the community and its public schools.
+Through the mentoring program, a link has formed between the community and its public schools.

-Currently the program is in place at Central Grade School and Effingham Junior High School.
-Both schools support the program with an on-site facilitator and social worker or counseling staff.
-Students in grade three through eight are served, many with the same mentor for over a period of several years.
+Currently the program serves over 150 matches and is in place at Central Grade School, Effingham Junior High School and most recently has expanded into the High School, as well.
+Each school has support for the program with an on-site facilitator and social worker or counseling staff.
+Students in grade three through twelve are served, many with the same mentor for over a period of several years.